hannahro15/Nov24Hackathon/README.md

  2. git push

  Head back over to Heroku where the Deploy tab is.
- 2. Click Deploy Branch.
+ 1. Click Deploy Branch.
 (Should be a main or master branch)
- 3. Heroku will receive code from Github and build app with the required packages.
+ 2. Heroku will receive code from Github and build app with the required packages.
 Hopefully once done the 'App has successfully been deployed message below' will appear..
- 4. Once you know deployment is successful then click 'Enable Automatic Deploys'
+ 3. Once you know deployment is successful then click 'Enable Automatic Deploys'
- 5. Click 'View' to launch the new app.
+ 4. Click 'View' to launch the new app.
+ 5. Link to deployed site is: https://script-to-sound-f697c5a0720c.herokuapp.com/

 # Credits